Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/config_additional_disk/guide.en-gb.md

 > [!warning]
 > OVHcloud provides services for which you are responsible with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function correctly.
 >
 > This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend contacting a [specialist service provider](/links/partner) or reaching out to [our community](/links/community) if you experience any issues.
+Nevertheless, we recommend contacting a [specialist service provider](/links/partner) or reaching out to [our community of users](/links/community) if you experience any issues.
 >

 #### On a Linux VPS